DariusDuta065/resume-site/content/projects/chem-app.md

 Currently, the app serves around 100 students which log in at different times of the day from various user agents (indicating the students are using their smartphones to access the site at any time they like, just as intended).

-Hopefully this initiative will help more people get into medicine, as the Romanian national health system needs skilled doctors now more than ever.
+Hopefully this initiative will help more people get into medicine, as the Romanian national health system needs skilled doctors now more than ever. :fingers_crossed: